sciris/hiptool/README.md

 The HealthPrior tool, a.k.a.
 Health Services Prioritization Tool, is a tool for helping optimize health services.

 ## Install sciris
+It is important that you install Sciris and Anaconda Python to get many of the dependencies needed for Numpy and Matplotlib.

 ## Installing the Python tool

 If you are installing these packages for the first time, look at **First time install** below.

+Before you install, check that you are using the correct python

+`which python`

+Should show that you are using Anaconda Python.

 To install, do